FIRST-Tech-Challenge/ftcdocs/docs/source/color_processing/color-blob-concepts/color-blob-concepts.rst

 .. figure:: images/30-Blobs-blue-basic.png
    :width: 75%
    :align: center
-   :alt: Detecting Blobs from a Blue SAMPLE
+   :alt: Detecting Blob from a Blue SAMPLE

-   Blobs from a Blue SAMPLE
+   Blob from a Blue SAMPLE

 Here the software was told to seek shades of blue.
 The orange rectangle encloses a Blob of blue color.